-STUDENT SUPPORT PROGRAMMES like Students Council, Students Grievance Redressal Cell, Seminars, Symposia, CME, Small Group Teaching, Slow and advanced learners programme, Student Mentorship Programme are available.
+STUDENT SUPPORT PROGRAMMES: Like Students Council, Students Grievance Redressal Cell, Seminars, Symposia, CME, Slow and advanced learners programme, Student Mentorship Programme and Research activities are provided.
 Meritorious students get recognition in the form of awards and medals.

-ALUMNI ASSOCIATION of the Institution is strong and helps the students to upgrade their knowledge with scientific updates.
+ALUMNI ASSOCIATION: Alumni Association of the Institution is strong and helps the students to upgrade their knowledge with scientific updates.
 Career Guidance counseling is provided for the students.